SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 ..
 TODO: update this link to go to the specific section of the Reference Manual.

-.. _ClassesAndStructures_OperatorFunctions:
+.. _AdvancedOperators_OperatorFunctions:

 Operator Functions
 ------------------

-Classes and structures can provide their own implementations of existing :doc:`operators <Operators>`.
+Classes and structures can provide their own implementations of existing operators.
 This is known as :newTerm:`overloading` the existing operators.

 .. testcode:: customOperators